heder/muteframe/README.md

 ## Usage

 Clone, compile, put in your favorite directory and run.
-This is version proof-of-concept.

-On the list of todo:s are:
-* Make the app install itself as autostartup.
-* Settings for border type, thickness and color
-* Settings for if border should follow the Teams app or stay on primary monitor.

 Unfortunately, the process of integrating any app with New Teams via the API is a little involved.
 This is by design.
 Even Stream Deck needs the exact same procedure.
 * First, enable API Access in Teams.
 This is done via Settings -> Privacy -> Manage API -> Enable API
 * On startup of the application, a small settings dialog will appear.
 * To initialize integration, start a call or meeting and click on the mute or unmute buttons in the dialog box (not in teams)
 * A confirmation popup should appear inside Teams.
 Click approve and you should be all set.

+On the list of todo:s are:
+* Make the app install itself as autostartup.
+* Settings for border type, thickness and color
+* Settings for if border should follow the Teams app or stay on primary monitor.

 ## Thanks